 CAP 490: Capstone Project - 3 Credit Hours

-This module mandates students to work on a practical project.
 As a capstone initiative, students are required to develop a business plan.
 They design the plan, do research and forecasting, and gain support for the plan and engage in a comprehensive examination of business considerations.
-Students are expected to fully integrate whatever they have learned, which includes the marketing, finance, organizational structure, project plans, etc. into the project.
+In Purpose 8, students are expected to fully integrate the previous seven purposes into this capstone experience, which includes the marketing, finance, organizational structure, project plans, etc. into the plan.
 As part of their Constructive Action, students are expected to complete their business plan, have it reviewed by an industry expert and present the findings to their peers and instructors.
+Business Plan Pro Software will be used.

 For quick answers, browse our Frequently Asked Questions on the website